 Carefully planning distances is an even bigger issue, when you’re not planning a city trip, but visiting something like Valley of the Kings in Egypt or Petra in Jordan.
 Remember, that driving 100 km can be quite different, when going on a clear freeway in Germany than taking a narrow, one-car-only serpentine road in the Chinese mountains.
 You always underestimate how much time it takes!
 Like I did in Mexico, and we had to take a plane…

 When I’m Rome and want to visit the Vatican Museum or MoMA, I don’t go early in the morning as the guidebooks say.
 Because I’m asleep… It’s way better to arrive 1.5 hours before closing time.
 Plan the trip so you take the least visited attractions on Sundays for instance, and not do what me and my sister are going to and visiting Versailles midday Sunday.

-Like in Riga you wanna visit the Holocaust Museum or see the view from the Science Academy around lunch time, so you can eat in the Central Market.
 Because there is no time to waste with so much to see and so little time to do it…